k-rns/2020-05-22-WHOI-online/index.md

-Workshops always have the cleanest, best examples of data tables to use, don\`t they?
+Workshops always have the cleanest, best examples of data tables to use, don't they?
 These tables always seem to be immediately usable for analysis.
 Getting a raw table usable for analysis is a process called "data wrangling".
-In this workshop we\`ll show you how to get to this perfect table using Python and the package Pandas.
+In this workshop we'll show you how to get to this perfect table using Python and the package Pandas.

 Doing this process correctly will not only make you more efficient, but it will also make your data easier to reuse in the future.